Jose Mourinho back to Chelsea? Maybe it is not such a crazy thought

 "It was me who, being as I am and thinking as I think, got to where I am.
 But my work has been at that level.
 I want to be better, I want to adapt, I want to reformulate myself and that's what I've been doing."

-This reference to adapting could be an acknowledgement of how well received the work of Jurgen Klopp and Mauricio Pochettino has been at Liverpool and Tottenham respectively.
+This reference to adapting could be an acknowledgment of how well received the work of Jurgen Klopp and Mauricio Pochettino has been at Liverpool and Tottenham respectively.

 Pochettino has yet to win a trophy with Spurs but his teams have a reputation for playing good football and the feeling is that the club is moving forward under his leadership.